Offered on: Central Campus (Day)

 Nature of Profession

 The program is designed to be completed in two semesters when taken on a full-time basis.
-Some students may choose to pursue the certificate on a part-time basis (within four semesters).
+Some students may choose to pursue the certificate on a part-time basis (within four semesters). ).
 Students should complete the program within the specified timeframe.
-Admission to the Allied Health Program requires written acceptance by the Allied Health Program Director according to the admission requirements listed on the Allied Health Program application packet.
-Students may elect to complete some or all of the general education course requirements prior to being admitted into the Allied Health Program.
-Continuation in the Allied Health Program requires a minimum grade of "B" in MAST/ALTH courses, a minimum grade of “C” in all other required courses and a minimum cumulative and most current completed quarter grade point average of 2.4 to participate in the practicum experience.
+Admission to the Pharmacy Technician Program requires written acceptance by the Allied Health Program Director according to the admission requirements listed on the Allied Health Program application packet.
+Students may elect to complete some or all of the general education course requirements prior to being admitted into the Pharmacy Technician Program.
+Continuation in the Pharmacy Technician Program requires a minimum grade of "B" in MAST/ALTH courses, a minimum grade of “C” in all other required courses and a minimum cumulative and most current completed term grade point average of 2.4 to participate in the practicum experience.
 There is a time limit on completion of program requirements.
 Algebra and biology courses should have been completed within the past five years or updating courses is required.
 Graduates are eligible to earn the Registered Pharmacy Technician (RPhT) credential through the Pharmacy Technician Certification Board (PTCB) credentialing exam.

 - 1. Apply for Admission to Southern State.